shamim0754/AlgorithmDatastructure/readme.md

   Insertion: A node can be added in four ways
   - At the beginning of the DLL
+    - allocate node
+    - put in the data
+    - Make next of new node as head and previous as NULL
+    - change prev of head node to new node
+    - move the head to point to the new node
   - After a given node.
   - At the end of the DLL
   - Before a given node.